-Noted as some of the highest grade of Japanese green tea available, this tea in our Masters & Pioneers Collection, Hoshino Gyokuro, is a simple luxury.
+Noted as one of the highest grade of Japanese green tea available, Hoshino Gyokuro, is a simple luxury.
 Gyokuro, also known as “jade dew” because of its pale jade-green color, is grown in Hoshino, a mountain village in Japan, in a careful and deliberate process.
 Noted by tea connoisseurs across the world, gyokuro is a tea to be sipped and savored.
 Its quality comes from how it's made.

 Noted for its ability to produce a Zen mind, gyokuro drinkers value this tea for its ability to increase alpha waves in the brain and bring you calm, alert focus.
 This effect comes from the naturally occurring amino acid, L Theanine, in the leaf.